conanmercer/conanmercer.github.io/_posts/2020-09-01-scrummaster.md

   <figcaption>Figure 2 - PSM1 Certificate </figcaption>
   </figure>

 Once you have your certificate, the journey does not end here!
 Applying the Scrum framework in complex projects and organizations is a very challenging thing to do.
 The guide is short and easy to read but to fully comprehend it and apply it takes time, dedication and patience.
-I look forward to study for and taking the PSM2 exam soon, but for now, Scrum on!
+I look forward to study for and take the PSM2 exam soon, but for now, Scrum on!